 - 2 small Garlic cloves chopped finely

 - 1 tsp Turmeric powder

 - 1 cup Green peas fresh or frozen thawed

 - ½ cup Freshly chopped cilantro coriander leaves

 - 1 cup Stock or broth chicken or vegetables

 - Rice – In a large bowl wash the rice under clean running water a few times until the water looks clean without any dirt.
 Add more water and leave the rice to soak for 30 minutes.
 Drain and set aside.
 Pro tip – if you use prewashed rice you can omit this step.
 Soaking the rice cooks it evenly and makes it light and fluffy not sticky2 cups Basmati rice

-- Saute - In a pan over medium heat add the oil and ghee.
-Add the whole spices and saute for 30 seconds.1 tablespoon Oil, 3 pieces Whole cloves, 1 3-inch Cinnamon stick, 3 pieces Cardamom pods, 2 medium Bay leaves, 1 tablespoon Ghee
+- Saute – In a pan over medium heat add the oil and ghee.
+Add the whole spices and saute for 30 seconds.1 tbsp Oil, 3 pieces Whole cloves, 1 3-inch Cinnamon stick, 3 pieces Cardamom pods, 2 medium Bay leaves, 1 tbsp Ghee

-- Toast rice - next add the drained rice and saute for 2 minutes on medium-low.
-Season with salt and pepper.1 teaspoon Kosher salt, ½ teaspoon Black pepper powder
+- Toast rice – next add the drained rice and saute for 2 minutes on medium-low.
+Season with salt and pepper.1 tsp Kosher salt, ½ tsp Black pepper powder

 - Liquid – Add the stock, coconut milk, green peas, and cilantro.
 Combine well and bring to a boil.1 cup Green peas, ½ cup Freshly chopped cilantro, 2 cup Coconut milk, 1 cup Stock or broth